 A journey upstream the plasic river to the Made in China source.

 Millions of things we surround ourselves with are labelled ‘Made in China’.
-These products have saturated world markets and have become part of our everyday environment.
-But how exactly do the Chinese know what items we like to put in our windowsills, and how are these products manufactured?
+These products have saturated the global market and have become part of our everyday environment.
+What is the source of this plastic river, and how does it flow to all households in the world?

 In March 2008, the Olympic Trade Mission Promoting the Chinese Product embarked on a quest to China searching for the source of the so-called plastic river.
 The Trade Mission’s first stop was the city of Yiwu, 300 kilometres south of Shanghai.
 This city harbours the world’s largest wholesale trade market of plastic products: Yiwu International Trade City, where one can find every single decorative product desirable to man.

-The journey from the manufacturing sources all the way down stream to the harbor are documented and brought together in an exhibition at Museum De paviljoens in Almere, and the publication “Olympic Trade Mission – A journey upstream the plasic river to the Made in China source” in March 2008.
+The journey from the manufacturing sources all the way downstream to the harbour was continuously documented, turned into an exhibition at Museum De Paviljoens in Almere. and expounded in the publication “Olympic Trade Mission – A journey upstream the plastic river to the Made in China source” in March 2008.